marklove5102/x64RetSpoofer/README.md

 Simply add all 3 file in whatever directory.
 Make sure to set your Build Dependencies -> Build Customizations.
-I personaly use NASM, so make adjustments if you choose to use MASM.
+I personally use NASM, so make adjustments if you choose to use MASM.

 NASM Installation for VS: https://github.com/ShiftMediaProject/VSNASM